 I also have to admit that there were a few things that probably didn’t help our health, but at the same time, I don’t think they did us much harm.

 In addition to it being healthy, it’s just a fantastic feeling to sit on your own in front of the dunes of the Gobi Desert with a cup of coffee.

 Alcohol, on the other hand, can be more dangerous.

-One or two beers in the evening when you set up camp can be a great way to end the day, especially if you can share them with other overlanders you meet on the road.
+One or two beers in the evening when you set up a camp can be a great way to end the day, especially if you can share them with other overlanders you meet on the road.